oggcamp/oggcamp.github.io/index.md

 <hr />
 -->
-<H2>THANK YOU!</H2>

-The OggCamp team would like to thank the community for making OggCamp 2024 a success.
-Check out how much fun people had on our [Fediwall](https://fediwall.social/?load=https://gist.githubusercontent.com/andypiper/324d60e5e45e4aa03f2e071b914182e9/raw/f4ce843b3b2cd57f9c2d4cac2c7816eb6d5e0cb8/oggcamp2024.json) and keep an eye out for announcements for OggCamp.next!
+<H2>OGGCAMP RETURNS IN 2026</H2>

+Save the date and join us once again at <a href="https://www.pendulumhotel.co.uk/">**The Manchester Conference Centre**</a>, in the Pendulum Hotel near Picadilly Station, over the weekend of April 25th and 26th 2025.

+Keep an eye out for the Call for Papers and ticket announcements soon!

 <hr />